TRON-Bioinformatics/EasyFuse/README.md

  - `<Sample_Name>_fusRank_1.pred.csv`
  - `<Sample_Name>_fusRank_1.pred.all.csv`

 Within the files, each line describes a candidate fusion transcript.
-The prefix `<Sample_Name>` is infrared from the input fastq file names.
+The prefix `<Sample_Name>` is inferred from the input fastq file names.
 The file `_fusRank_1.csv` contains only annotated features, while the files `.pred.csv` and `.pred.all.csv` contain additionally the prediction probability assigned by the EasyFuse model as well as the assigned prediction class (*positive* or *negative*).
 The file `.pred.all.csv` contains information on all considered fusion transcripts, while the file `.pred.csv` contains only those with a *positive* assigned prediction class.

 #### Example Output